Land Charges search

 Question 2b Subject to adoption

 This question refers to whether a road on a new development is subject to a S38 agreement.
-A list of new development roads and whether they are covered by a S38 agreement is held by the County Council in the main reception and may be inspected during normal office hours (9am to 5pm).
+Download the list of S38s entered into by the County Council.

 Question 2c To be made up by local authority - cost reclaimed from frontagers